Msmastr74/Bogobot/DOCS.md

 `bot.stats` is the current text cache for stream-wide values.
 API mode fills fields such as `shuffles`, `engine_total`, `crowd_total`, `shuffles_sec`, `engine_rate`, `crowd_rate`, `best_run`, `tick_best`, `tick_best_source`, `active_contributors`, and `record_holder`.
 OCR mode fills fields such as `shuffles`, `comparisons`, `best_run`, `shuffles_sec`, `average_best_shuffle`, and `uptime`.
 Commands like `/get_stats` read from this cache instead of fetching or OCRing on demand.

-`stats.py` keeps this visual sort logic in one `SortSectionReader`, which crops the sort area once per frame and uses that crop for change detection, green/red section classification, and area-ranked value reading.
+`stats.py` keeps the visual sort reader in one `SortSectionReader`.
+OCR mode uses it for stream events. `/get_sort` also uses this reader lazily from `get_stats.py` against the latest cached video frame, so `/get_sort` shows what the delayed YouTube video currently displays instead of the fresher API state.

 `bot.best_shuffle_sections` is the latest per-section green/red classification as `list[bool]`. `sum(bot.best_shuffle_sections)` is the scalar best-shuffle count used by existing monitor/archive displays.

-`bot.sort_values` is the latest area-read sort permutation as `list[int]`. `stats.py` crops `bot.SORT_AREA_COORDS`, masks the red/green sort blocks, cleans the mask with OpenCV morphology, measures the largest solid component in each configured section, and ranks those areas into values.
+`bot.sort_values` is the latest API/OCR event sort permutation as `list[int]`.
+In OCR mode, `stats.py` crops `bot.SORT_AREA_COORDS`, masks the red/green sort blocks, cleans the mask with OpenCV morphology, measures the largest solid component in each configured section, and ranks those areas into values.
 An unreadable section is represented as `0`.

 `bot.new_values` combines those two caches as `list[tuple[bool, int]]`, where each tuple is `(is_green, sort_value)` for the same section.

 `bot.new_value(new_values, new_value)` publishes the latest calculated monitor event.
-For the stream monitor, `new_value` is currently the number of green sections in `sort_section_count`, calculated from the configured observed strip instead of OCRing tiny history cells.
-The event fires only when the sort-change detector says the bar chart actually changed, which lets `/manage monitor` ignore repeated stale frames from the stream and publish actual state transitions.
+In API mode it is emitted from changed API tick snapshots.
+In OCR mode, `new_value` is the number of green sections in `sort_section_count`, calculated from the configured observed strip instead of OCRing tiny history cells.
+OCR events fire only when the sort-change detector says the bar chart actually changed, which lets `/manage monitor` ignore repeated stale frames from the stream and publish actual state transitions.

 `bot._last_ocr_refresh` is the UNIX timestamp of the latest successful stats-cache refresh.
 The name is historical; it is updated by both API and OCR modes.